 I continue to be amazed at the opportunities here.
 There is no shortage of research or clinical projects to join, mentors to seek out, or areas of interest to pursue.
 I feel like I could ask any research question and it would not take much to find someone who is already working on it or is willing to mentor me through my own process of inquiry.
 Sometimes the possibilities are overwhelming.
 I truly believe you can shape your career however you would like, and we are well-supported and encourage to do so.
 I feel extremely lucky to be training here."

-The quote from Dr. Shapiro voices what many of our residents feel.
+The quote from Dr. DeAndrade voices what many of our residents feel.
 While residency is busy it is also a very rewarding time of your career.
 At the end of training in our residency program, our graduates have demonstrated achievement in the following areas:

 - Competency in the provision of surgical, medical and ambulatory health care for women.

 - Ability to effectively educate his/her patients, medical students, colleagues, and others in the health care profession as well as lead medical teams.

 - An awareness of cultural humility and structural competency, with clear understanding of the psychosocial responsibilities of an obstetrician-gynecologist as a part of the greater community as a whole.